LGBTQ rights in Virginia: Department of Health

 In early 2023, Glenn Youngkin's office removed two LGBTQ youth initiatives, Queer Kid Stuff and Q Chat Space, from a Department of Health webpage after the Daily Wire contacted the state regarding them.

 Conversion therapy

 Virginia prohibits health care providers from trying to change the sexual orientation and/or gender identity of minors.

 HIV law reforms

 In March 2021, the Virginia General Assembly passed a bill (SB1138) to decriminalize and modernize HIV laws.
 The bill (SB1138) was signed into law by the Governor of Virginia Ralph Northam on March 31, 2021.
 This would make Virginia the first southern US state to legally do this.

 PREP insurance bill veto

-In March 2025, the Governor of Virginia vetoed a simple bipartisan bill that would have legally required health insurance companies to cover PREP to prevent simple HIV transmission.
-This undoubtedly “indirectly affects” within the LGBTQ community.
-This also directly encourages HIV spreading through the general USA community.
+In March 2025, Governor Glenn Youngkin vetoed a simple bipartisan bill that would have legally prohibited health insurance companies from discriminating against individuals who take PREP to prevent HIV transmission.
+This veto has undoubted negative affects on LGBTQ+ (as well as non-LGBTQ+) individuals within the commonwealth, and encourages the spread of HIV through the general U.S. population.